jmtayloruk/jmtayloruk.github.io/_posts/2021-10-11-phd-applications-applying.md

 As mentioned earlier, most PhD places are filled in the spring or early summer, for an October start.
 However, sometimes funding does become available at the last minute, so a smaller number of projects will be advertised very suddenly in June-August.
-Therefore, if for whatever reason you miss the main annual application cycle, it is still work keeping a lookout all summer if you are set on PhD study.
+Therefore, if for whatever reason you miss the main annual application cycle, it is still worth keeping a lookout all summer if you are set on PhD study.